Set priors.

 # Create the model function.

-function gdemo2(model, varinfo, context, x)
+function gdemo2(model, varinfo, x)

 # Assume s² has an InverseGamma distribution.